marklacasse/EOP_Container_BETA/k8s/docs/SSO.md

                     secretName: contrast-sso-keystore
 ```

-1. Update the `contrast.yaml` file to define the environment variables to configure SAML secrets.
-You will also want to define the LB address that will be used to access the Teamserver as this is encorporated into the SAML assertion.
+4. Update the `contrast.yaml` file to define the environment variables to configure Teamserver URL and SAML secrets.
+Contrast server provides SAML metadata that can be ingested by a SAML Identity Provider.
+This metadata includes
+the external URL of Contrast.

 ```yaml
             - name: CONTRAST_TEAMSERVER_URL